cathaoiragnew/BSc-Financial-Mathematics/README.md

-# Financial Maths Modules Projects
+# Financial Mathematics Modules Projects
 Projects undertaken in my BSc in Financial Maths in UL